kamalrana7843/landsifier/docs/references.rst

 Kamal Rana (Imaging Science PhD Student)
 -----------------------------------------

-Visiting Researcher at GFZ German Research Centre for Geosciences, Germany and fifth year PhD student at Chester F Carlson Centre for Imaging   Science, Rochester Institute of Technology, USA.
+Kamal Rana is a Visiting Researcher at GFZ German Research Centre for Geosciences, Germany and fifth year PhD student at Chester F Carlson Centre for Imaging   Science, Rochester Institute of Technology, USA.

 Research interest: